-North Korea’s Kim Jong Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half
+North Korea’s Kim Jong-Un To Nuke Yellowstone Supervolcano, Launch Mega Eruption That Will Split US In Half

 So is there any truth to Meade’s dire predictions?

-Well, there’s no knowing one way or the other what the North Korean regime is up to secretly, and of course there’s no knowing if he’s threatened (or even ever heard of) David Meade.
+Well, there’s no knowing, one way or the other, what the North Korean regime is up to secretly, and of course, there’s no knowing if he’s threatened (or even ever heard of) David Meade.

 If the Yellowstone supervolcano did erupt, it would be disastrous, but it almost certainly wouldn’t spell the end of human life as we know it.
 According to Vox, an ash cloud could cover the ground as far away as Miami, smothering crops and almost certainly leading to higher food prices.
 It would not, however, split the country in half, either physically or metaphorically.
 What’s more, the worst-case-scenario mega-eruption is considered unlikely by geologists.